Welcome What's new in Chrome extensions Get help with Chrome extensions API reference Samples

 "optional_host_permissions"

-are like regular host_permissions, but are granted by the user at runtime, rather than at install time.
+Granted by the user at runtime, instead of at install time.

 Permissions help to limit damage if your extension is compromised by malware.
 Some permission warning are displayed to users for their consent before installation or at runtime, as detailed in Permission with warnings.